Yogesh Patil

-Yogesh Patil (born 26 June 1972) is an Indian politician from the Maharashtra state and belongs to the Shiv Sena.
-He has served from 2004 to 2009 as the Member of legislative assembly (MLA) of Bhiwandi constituency of the state Maharashtra.
+Yogesh Patil (born 26 June 1972) is an Indian politician from Maharashtra state and belongs to the Shiv Sena.
+He has served from 2004 to 2009 as the Member of Legislative Assembly (MLA) of Bhiwandi constituency of the state of Maharashtra.

-Born and raised in Agri(caste) Hindu family, Patil became both a student leader and a skilled kabbadi player.
+Born and raised in an Agri(caste) Hindu family, Patil became both a student leader and a skilled kabaddi player.
 He is an alumnus of Mumbai University, where he was a university representative and a student leader.